Where to find us

 What other travel gems can Mark suggest, to keep you away from the tourist traps?
 You'll have to see him find out.

-Given the chance to visit anywhere in the world, Jo would choose Africa – every time.
+Given the chance to visit anywhere in the world, Jo would choose India – every time.
 Why?
-"Africa changes you," she says.
-"You don't return from Africa the same person as when you left."
+"India changes you," she says.
+"You don't return from India the same person as when you left."

-Jo says Africa gets under your skin and leaves you with a whole new appreciation and level of respect for life – both animal and human.
-“The landscapes are breathtaking, the animals are majestic and incredible wild, and the people stay in your hearts forever,” says Jo.
+Jo says India gets under your skin and leaves you with a whole new appreciation and level of respect for life.
+“The landscapes are breathtaking, the culture is majestic, and the people stay in your hearts forever,” says Jo.

 Speaking to Jo, it soon becomes evident that she enjoys planning holidays that help people to ‘switch off' and find a new perspective.
 "Travelling can teach you that we don't need very much to be happy.
 We could all learn to live more simply."